kpendurthi/final_project/README.md

 add authentication for users to update/edit/create/delte job and employers

 User Stories
-as a user, I can view a list of jobs as a user, I can add/edit a job as a user, I can add/edit employer details and job deatils as a user, I can delete existing jobs
+as a user(employer or employee), I can view a list of jobs as a user, I can add/edit a job as a user, I can add/edit employer details and job deatils as a user, I can delete existing jobs